partmaster/reduced/README.md

 2. Trigger a rebuild on widgets selectively after a state change.
 3. Set up a new scope for state management.

-A neutral API has also been developed for this features in the form of the ```registerState``` function and the ```ReducedProvider```, ```ReducedConsumer``` and ```ReducedScope``` widget classes.
-Since the features differ for the concrete frameworks, the signatures of the function and the widget constructors are also different, so these function and classes were not included in the 'reduced' API, but are part of the additional API of the implementations of the 'reduced' API.
+A neutral facade has also been developed for this features in the form of the ```registerState``` function and the ```ReducedProvider```, ```ReducedConsumer``` and ```ReducedScope``` widget classes.
+Since the features differ for the concrete frameworks, the signatures of the function and the widget constructors are also different, so these function and classes were not included in the 'reduced' facade, but are part of the additional API of the implementations of the 'reduced' facade.

 ### 1. Register a state for management.